 Services revenue has consistently grown above 20 percent on an annualized basis, with recent strength in licensing, App Store, and AppleCare keeping the progress on track.
 Still, Kvaal isn’t entirely convinced.

 One gets the impression that Tim Cook could have a magical set of poly-sided dice that always make a saving throw and Kvaal still wouldn’t be entirely convinced.

 Dungeon Master: “Sigh.
 Tim’s paladin makes the saving throw.
 Again.”

 Kvaal: “Yeah, but he probably won’t make it the next time.”

 Cook: “But… these are magical dice.”

 Kvaal: “Yeah, I don’t know what that means.”

-OK, magical dice aren’t real.
+Okay, magical dice aren’t real.
 But after having five months of dire iPhone X sales predictions proven fabulously wrong, this analysis seems kind of unreal, too.